Name: Brown Trout

 Description: The Brown Trout has a torpedo-shaped body with stocky shoulders.
 Their colours can differ from the normal brown/yellow with red and black spots to the complete chrome bodies of the fish.
 Brown Trout generally put up a good account of themselves when hooked but in some destinations, this can be amplified tenfold with these particular fish being revered for their power.

-Average Size: The average size of Brown Trout differs hugely depending on where they live, the food source and the genetics of their origin.
-The average size of brown trout in the UK tends to be smaller than that of Northern Europe, New Zealand and South America.
+Average Size: The average size of brown trout in the UK tends to be smaller than that of Northern Europe, New Zealand and South America.

 In fact, it is probably fair to say that the humble Brown Trout epitomizes the very essence of fly fishing, and although the species can sometimes be overlooked a big wild Brown Trout is a fish that all sports fisherman will have high up on the bucket list.